DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

 Now we have simple way for developers to use this content in their components and an easy way to add, update and remove content for our content managers.

 ## Integrating relative links into our application
 Another issue we wanted to resolve is how do we leverage the [Gatsby Link](https://www.gatsbyjs.com/docs/gatsby-link/) component that provides routing and preloading capabilities with our links in markdown.
-Again we wanted to make this as seamless as possible so our solution was to leverage [component mappings](https://www.gatsbyjs.com/docs/mdx/customizing-components/).
+Our seamless solution was to leverage [component mappings](https://www.gatsbyjs.com/docs/mdx/customizing-components/).
 Since we know that the markdown link will be rendered as an HTML anchor tag we could then map that HTML tag to our Link component.

 #### Mapping our components
 ```